 As the population of active female business owners and investors in India increases, the need for additional awareness of investment opportunities grows as well.

 When you reach a point where you want to diversify your investments outside your own business, there are many options to consider.

 Changing the conversation

 Historically in India, women have struggled to obtain access to traditional financing for business growth and investment purposes.

 However, the International Finance Corporation (IFC) revealed in 2014 that “lending to women-owned micro, small, and medium enterprises (MSMEs) as a distinct segment” is likely a far better risk for many financial institutions that had previously been believed.

 Since that time, many global financial institutions have begun offering financial and investment services to this sub-segment of the population.

 The result has been that the number of female investors actively growing their capital has increased dramatically as women have leveraged the internet to create a wide variety of online businesses from small towns and remote areas with little local opportunity but plenty of virtual investment venues.

-While women are known for being risk-averse in many countries, such as the United States, female investors in India have an unusual appetite for risk.
+Much cryptocurrency trading revolves around speculative purchases of new currencies not yet widely traded.
+While women are known for being risk-averse in many countries, such as the United States, female investors have an unusual appetite for risk.

 In fact, they invest nearly twice as much capital in cryptocurrencies as their male counterparts, an amazing statistic given that there are substantially more men than women active in the cryptocurrency sector.